 NYC Bill Limiting Agent Commissions

-A bill, better known as Intro 1423, was introduced to the NYC Council to limit broker’s fees and the sometimes exorbitant security deposit requirements of landlords in the city.
+A bill, better known as Intro 1423, was introduced in 2019 to the NYC Council to limit broker’s fees and the sometimes exorbitant security deposit requirements of landlords in the city.

 Most people balk at the thought of paying a broker's fee.
 But consider the amount of work the agent is putting in on your behalf: